s-londono/java-notebooks/spring/springboot-testing.md

 * To combine the default test ApplicationContext configuration with some customizations, use @TestConfiguration.
 In contrast with a nested @Configuration, a nested @TestConfiguration does not prevent the SpringApplication from being used to load the Application Context of the test, but is added up to its configuration.
 That is, a nested @Configuration *extends* the default Application Context configuration of Spring Boot Tests.

+   According to the documentation, @TestConfiguration:
+   > "Can be used to define additional beans or customizations for a test.
+Unlike regular @Configuration classes the use of @TestConfiguration does not prevent auto-detection of @SpringBootConfiguration".

 ```java
 @RunWith(SpringRunner.class)
 @SpringBootTest(properties={"cat.prop1=abc"})